YouTube Stamper

 Chart - What kinds of videos do you watch on YouTube?Chart - How long are the videos you usually watch on YouTube?Chart - How often have you used YouTube Video Chapters?Chart - How often have you used YouTube's embed video menu?

-The results of the survey were somewhat middling in regards to my original idea - though it showed that Video Chapters and timestamping were reasonably popular with general users, it also showed that hardly anybody used the embed video functionality.
+The results were middling for the original idea: while Video Chapters and timestamping were reasonably popular, hardly anyone used the embed video functionality.

 Defining the Design

-As a result, I decided to pivot my focus from expanding the embed video functionality to designing a new timestamping feature for the general YouTube interface itself.
+Since timestamping was desirable but embed menu usage was low, I pivoted from expanding embed functionality to a timestamping feature for the general YouTube interface.

-In this new formulation, YouTube Stamper would be a feature that would allow users to create custom lists of timestamps to be saved to videos.
+In this new formulation, YouTube Stamper would let users create custom timestamp lists saved to videos.

-I created the below user flow map to define how a user might use the feature.
-Click for a larger image:
+I created the below user flow map to define how a user might use the feature:

 From Wireframes to Design Prototypes

-• Design prototypes created in Webflow to fully demonstrate timestamping functionality, including adding, editing, and removing timestamps.
+• Design prototypes were created in Webflow to demonstrate adding, editing, and removing timestamps.

 Usability Testing

-To improve on the initial designs, usability testing was conducted with a group of random participants with the objective of answering the following questions:
+To improve the initial design, usability testing was conducted with participants to answer:

 • Are users able to find and open the new Stamper feature?